 I am a big penguin fan and watching the penguins roam freely.
-Tring to get a picture is difficult because the penguins literally swim speedily & so I opted for a video instead which came out just perfect.
+Trying to get a picture is difficult because the penguins literally swim speedily & so I opted for a video instead which came out just perfect.

 I found the amazingly cute polar bears playing in the trees eating those little leaves.
-Another one playing in the pool was one of the most amazing & playful things to witness.
+Another playing in the pool was one of the most amazing & playful things to witness.

 I literally never saw leopards from this close with just a glass between us.
 It was a feeling I could never express in words.
 Two of them kissing was another best thing to see in the Tiergarten Zoo.

 Check out – Beautiful Doors of Vienna!

 Hell yeah!
 I have not been in Zoo since my childhood days and never even considered it a place to visit while travelling to another country.
 But visiting the Tiergarten Zoo opened a Pandora box for me.

 Check out some of the best moments from Schönbrunn Palace & Tiergarten Zoo in this small video –

 Would you visit Schonbrunn Palace?
 And include the Tiergarten Zoo as well?
 Share your thoughts with me.